-Medication class Generic name (Trade name(s)) Comment Aspirin Eq.
-(Aspro The Arthroplasty Society of Australia, which recommends aspirin an option for the prevention of VTE in hip or knee surgery in combination with mechanical compression when there are no additional risk factors for VTE or postoperative bleeding.
-Antiplatelets Astrix, Cardiprin, Cartia, Disprin, Spren, Solprin) Astrix, Cardiprin, Cartia, Disprin, Spren, Solprin) primary prevention was conducted by this review are equ use of aspirin has suggestive rather to that aspirin is ineff appendix to the Ve A rapid review of the evidence in relation to aspirin use for the primary prevention of VTE in hip and knee replacement surgery was conducted by the Commission in July 2017.
+Medication class Generic name (Trade name(s)) Comment Aspirin Eq.(Aspro The Arthroplasty Society of Australia, which recommends aspirin an option for the prevention of VTE in hip or knee surgery in combination with mechanical compression when there are no additional risk factors for VTE or postoperative bleeding.41 Antiplatelets Astrix, Cardiprin, Cartia, Disprin, Spren, Solprin) primary prevention of VTE in hip ar was conducted by the Commission this review are equivocal.
+Much of use of aspirin has methodological suggestive rather than definitive.
+In that aspirin is ineffective was also appendix to the Venous Thromboe A rapid review of the evidence in relation to aspirin use for the primary prevention of VTE in hip and knee replacement surgery was conducted by the Commission in July 2017.
 Findings from this review are equivocal.
 Much of the evidence supporting the use of aspirin has methodological limitations and is therefore suggestive rather than definitive.
 In contrast, clear evidence that aspirin is ineffective was also not found.
 This review is an appendix to the Venous Thromboembolism Prevention Clinical Care Standard Evidence Sources document.
 LMWH Danaparoid (Orgaran) May be used to prevent VTE in patients who experience severe thrombocytopenia from heparin or LMWH.
+49